 Corrosion Prevention in Steam Boiler Systems

-Written by Eric Holmes , Product Marketing Manager, Water Solutions
+Rohit Shankar , Technical Product Manager, Water Solutions

 The majority of Marine steam boiler systems operate using high quality supply from on board evaporator systems.
 This quality of water helps to greatly reduce the problems associated with scale deposition and overheating.
 The most common failure and repair issue is the damaging effects of corrosion.
 It is estimated that there are many cases of failure and repairs due to boiler system corrosion notified to Class Society’s each year.
 The cost of boiler repairs due to corrosion can be in the order of $50,000 to over $1m, plus cost of time off hire.
 These significant costs often go unrecognized as many are covered by insurance claims.
 However, in the end, the marine industry will bear the cost, reflected back in higher insurance and deductible costs.